-I do not know how the mechanism worked initially, to me it was already inoperative.
-But precisely control was automatic, and came with a camera through the lens mount.
+I do not know how the mechanism worked initially; to me, it was already inoperative.
+But precisely, the control was automatic and came with a camera through the lens mount.

-After the modification is automatically run it will not be.
-Now I need to figure out how to get the ring operated in the manual mode.
+After the modification is automatically run, it will not be.
+Now I need to figure out how to get the ring operated in manual mode.

-The ring is fastened metal parts.
+The ring is fastened with metal parts.
 I suppose that it adheres to the mechanism located deeper.
-She lacks the authority to control and I need to replace it.
+She lacks the authority to control, and I need to replace it.